Ténéré: Name

-The name Ténéré comes from the Tuareg language, meaning "desert", in much the same way that the Arabic word for "desert", Sahara, came to be applied to the region as a whole.
+The name Ténéré comes from the Tuareg language, meaning "desert", in much the same way as the Arabic word for "desert", Sahara, came to be applied to the region as a whole.

 Climate

 The Ténéré has a hot desert climate (Köppen climate classification BWh), typical of the large Sahara Desert.
 The climate is hyper-arid, extremely hot, sunny and dry year-round and there is virtually no plant life.
 The average high temperatures are above 40 °C (104 °F) for about 5 months and more in the hottest regions, and record high temperatures as high as 50 °C (122 °F) are highly possible during summer.
-The annual average high temperature is around 35 °C (95 °F) and even more.
+The annual average high temperature is around 35 °C (95 °F).
 During "winter" months, the average high temperatures stay above 25 °C (77 °F) and generally hover around 30 °C (86 °F).

 The annual precipitation amount is extremely low—one of the lowest annual rainfall amounts found on Earth—around 10 mm (0.39 in) to 15 mm (0.59 in), and frequently several years may pass without seeing any rainfall at all.
 Water is notoriously difficult to find, even underground, and wells may be hundreds of miles apart.

 The sunshine duration is also one of the highest results on the planet at around 4,000 hours, that is about 91% of the daylight hours between sunrise and sunset.
 This part of the Sahara Desert has one of the harshest climates in the world.
 According to a NASA study, the sunniest spot in the world would be a ruined fort in Agadem in the southeastern Ténéré, and has even clearer skies than the polar deserts overall.
 The Ténéré, as well as the rest of the Great Desert, are amongst the most extreme environments on Earth.